is a fast-acting, dissociative anesthetic. Unlike traditional anesthetics

 As of July 1 ketamine is a schedule IV (4) drug in Sweden.
 This scheduling happened because MPA got many reports of abuse during the spring of 2005 and MPA thus considered ketamine misuse to be an escalating problem.

 Prior to January 1st, 2006, ketamine was not controlled in the UK, however, sales and distribution were controlled under the Medicines Act making it illegal to sell or distribute without a license.
-On January 1st, 2006, Ketamine was classified as Class C of the UK’s Misuse of Drugs Act, under The Misuse of Drugs Act 1971 (Amendment) Order 2005 (Statutory Instrument no. 3178 of 2005).
+On January 1st, 2006, Ketamine was classified as s Class C controlled substances under the UK’s Misuse of Drugs Act 1971 (Amendment, Order 2005).
 This followed rising concerns of abuse of the drug in a 2004/5 survey.
-Class C means that it's illegal to possess and/or supply it.
+Class C status means that it is illegal to possess and/or supply it.
 Possession carries a penalty of up to two years in prison and/or an unlimited fine, while supplying carries a penalty of up to 14 years in jail and/or an unlimited fine.
+In Feburary 2014, UK ministers announced that ketamine would be re-classified as a class B controlled substance due to concerns regarding the health risks to users.

 In August 1999, after a high profile campaign and ketamine’s demonization as a 'date-rape' drug it became a Schedule III controlled substance in the United States.
 Ketamine is federally illegal to possess without a license or prescription.